-Tennis is a romantic game, all chartreuse streaks and color-soaked courts, brilliant white lines and clothes.
-It is a sport evocative of class—both the type that separates rich from poor and the type certain graceful and cosmopolitan people are said to have.
+Tennis is a romantic game, all chartreuse streaks and colour-soaked courts, brilliant white lines and clothes.
+It is a sport evocative of class - both the type that separates rich from poor and the type certain graceful and cosmopolitan people are said to have.
 Yet it is also the provenance of Billie Jean King, Arthur Ashe, the Williams sisters and Renee Richards: activists who faced down society's mores and won victories on and off the court.
 King defeating Riggs, Ashe triumphing at the All England, Richards simply being allowed to play: moments of activism in their own right, standards that the athlete could carry into the world beyond sport.

 Similarly iconoclastic, but less important, were the clothes they wore.
 Tennis is played not in uniforms, but in fashions.
 Think Sharapova resplendent in classic Wimbledon style, a blanc canvas, or Serena Williams, menacing and glamorous in a black catsuit, or a neon headband struggling mightily against Agassi's Samson-like locks.
 The clothes make statements.
 They are physical shorthand for dramatic social stands.
 Then to put all these looks in motion and do so in Paris or New York City, London or Melbourne or Dubai; it is no coincidence that the cultural capitals of the word are also tennis capitals.